Flix01/nudge/simde/simde/README.md

 be notified when an instruction set is available you may subscribe to the relevant issue.

-If you have a project you're interested in with SIMDe but we don't yet support all the functions you need, please file an issue with a list of what's missing so we know what to prioritize.
+If you have a project you're interested in using with SIMDe but we don't yet support all the functions you need, please file an issue with a list of what's missing so we know what to prioritize.

 ## Want to help?